 It may be irritating to watch society stubbornly clinging to beauty lies, but keep in mind that you can turn its errors to your advantage.
 You might even consider this, dear female readers, your induction to a secret society.

 Today women are taught that it's wrong to make any effort to please the "male gaze."
-The media and fashion industry fill the resulting void with false idols of their own invention.
 But the male gaze is the most practically important yardstick for feminine beauty.
 Women who recognize this and learn what men find attractive have an opportunity to snatch the best mates away from their competitors and build stronger, happier, more lasting relationships.

 Good luck, dear female readers.
 And now that you’re prepared for your new life as an odalisque, it’s time to travel to the Orient!